awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

       ]
     }
     ```
   + After access to a snapshot has been revoked from an AWS account, no users in that account can access the snapshot\.
-This is so even if they have IAM policies that allow actions on the previously shared snapshot resource\.
+This is the case even if those accounts have IAM policies that allow actions on the previously shared snapshot resource\.